Progressive Decentralization: A Playbook for Building Crypto Applications

-The spirit of this objective is to mark a specific moment where a crypto product company completes its journey from traditional product team to sustainable community-owned-and-operated network.
+The spirit of this objective is to mark a specific moment where a crypto-product company completes its journey from traditional product team to sustainable community-owned-and-operated network.
 (Conducting a token distribution always requires careful legal review, and there is little precedent for what I’m describing, so please consult a lawyer first!)

 How to Avoid Getting Stuck

-A lot of teams have gotten stuck by tackling these objectives in the wrong order, “faking” decentralization, or by trying to do everything at once.
+A lot of teams have gotten stuck by tackling these objectives in the wrong order, “faking” decentralization, or trying to do everything at once.

 For instance, app teams that pursue community ownership first (starting with a wide token distribution) risk engendering a community of speculators, rather than real users.
 Without a working product, ownership is worthless, and the community won’t stick.
-Many teams that have done this are unable to back into product/market fit, and as a result have a hard time kickstarting meaningful community participation.
+Many teams that have done this are unable to back into product/market fit, and as a result, have a hard time kickstarting meaningful community participation.

-Another sequencing risk is jumping straight from early signs of product/market fit to decentralized community ownership (skipping objective 2, community participation.)
+Another sequencing risk is jumping straight from early signs of product/market fit to decentralized community ownership (skipping objective 2, community participation).
 Failing to formalize real community participation can land projects in an uncanny valley of decentralization theater.
-A symptom of being caught here is an apathetic community with low participation rates, and a heavy dependency on founding teams.
+A symptom of being caught here is an apathetic community with low participation rates and a heavy dependency on founding teams.
 In this situation, formalizing control (e.g. through delegation) may be a better path to building trust, whereas hiding under the pretense of decentralization is a quick way to undermine it.

 Another way to get stuck is to aim to do all three things at once.
 Lack of focus is the death of most startups, and the same is true for crypto applications.
-Each of these objectives overlap and needs to be considered holistically, as part of an idea maze, but execution needs to be sequenced and prioritized, not attempted at once.
+Each of these objectives overlaps and needs to be considered holistically, as part of an idea maze, but execution needs to be sequenced and prioritized, not attempted at once.

 Finally, it’s worth noting that even if you do the steps in order, once you flip the switch to full community ownership, you’re in fairly uncharted territory in terms of governing the application.
-Scaling effective community decision-making is challenging, but if internet communities can accomplish feats like Wikipedia, I’m optimistic that experimentation and skin-in-the-game (via valuable ownership) can lead to cooperative decision-making at unprecedented scale.
+Scaling effective community decision-making is challenging, but if internet communities can accomplish feats like Wikipedia, I’m optimistic that experimentation and skin in the game (via valuable ownership) can lead to cooperative decision-making at unprecedented scale.

 So far, we have yet to see a crypto application execute each of the objectives sequentially, but the most promising project teams I’ve spoken with have been navigating their way through this playbook.
-Through those conversations, I’ve come to believe that progressive decentralization offers teams the most auspicious path to finding product/market fit, financial sustainability, a participatory community and regulatory compliance — in that order.
+Through those conversations, I’ve come to believe that progressive decentralization offers teams the most auspicious path to finding product/market fit, financial sustainability, a participatory community, and regulatory compliance — in that order.

 This post was originally published on a16z.com.